-A new annual evaluation component, starting with the adoption of this plan, will be to conduct a formal public meeting on, or near, the anniversary date of the Plan adoption.
-At this meeting, the annual evaluation will now take place.
-The annual evaluation will assess whether goals, objectives and action steps address current and expected conditions; nature or magnitude of risks has changed; current resources are appropriate for implementing the plan; outcomes have occurred as expected; and whether agencies and other parties have participates as originally proposed.
+An annual evaluation meeting will be held on, or near, the anniversary date of the Plan adoption.
+At this meeting, the annual evaluation will take place.
+The annual evaluation will assess whether goals, objectives, and action steps address current and expected conditions; whether the nature or magnitude of risks has changed; whether current resources are appropriate for implementing the plan; whether outcomes have occurred as expected; and whether agencies and other parties have participated as originally proposed.

 During this annual evaluation meeting, problems (if any) with completing the action steps will be discussed, methods of resolving those problems (if any) will be formulated, the action steps will be updated (if necessary) and new actions steps will be developed (if necessary) in response to new problems that have developed throughout the year.
 If any changes or updates are needed to the other sections of the plan itself, these will also be discussed and noted.
-Critical Facilities and infrastructure changes & updates will also be discussed at this time and then added to the online GEMA database as required.
+Critical Facilities and infrastructure changes and updates will also be discussed at this time and then added to the online GMIS database as required.
 New hazards in the area (if any) will be discussed and planned for and an assessment made as to whether community needs dictate additions to the materials of the plan.